Bridge to K Research Award

 The ASMF invites sleep scientists to apply for the Bridge to K Award if they:

 - Possess an advanced degree (MD, DO or PhD)

-- Have submitted a K grant application in the field of sleep or circadian rhythms to NIH
+- Have submitted a grant application for a career development award in the field of sleep or circadian rhythms to the NIH, VA or equivalent.

-- Have received their summary statement from NIH, and the priority score indicates it is likely to not receive funding.
+- Have received their summary statement from NIH, VA or equivalent, and if applicable, the priority score indicates it is likely to not receive funding.

 A grant review committee appointed by the ASMF Executive Board will evaluate and rank the proposals for a final decision by the ASMF Board of Directors to determine the award recipients.
 Factors that will be taken into consideration include:

-- A clear plan for resubmission of a competitive NIH K grant application that is responsive to the critique of the original application (including, for example, collection of required preliminary data);
+- A clear plan for resubmission of a competitive NIH K, VA CDA-1 or equivalent grant application that is responsive to the critique of the original application (including, for example, collection of required preliminary data);

 - Continued involvement in academic sleep medicine, including performing original research and publishing research articles under the guidance and support of an established sleep research mentor;

-Candidates must complete the application process by Wednesday, February 13, 2013.
-Applicants will be notified of the award decision by April 2013.
+Candidates must complete the application process by March 3, 2014.
+Applicants will be notified of the award decision in June 2014.